Ian Alexander Jr., only child of Regina King, dies at age 26

 King, a star in “If Beale Street Could Talk” and numerous other films, is the recipient of two NAACP Image Awards.

-Bernice King, the CEO of the Martin Luther King Jr. Center for Nonviolent Change and daughter of King posted on Twitter: “Praying for Regina King.
+Bernice King, the CEO of the Martin Luther King Jr. Center for Nonviolent Change and daughter of the civil rights icon, posted on Twitter: “Praying for Regina King.
 She needs all the grace and light that can flow her way right now.”

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.